White Belt, Yellow Belt, Green Belt, Black Belt:

 How it works:

-The program consists of three parts: training, project, and certification.
-During the Training Camp, participants learn about principles, tools, and techniques.
-Right after the training, they apply what they have learned in practical Improvement Projects to build real skills and create a tangible benefit for the company sponsoring the program.
-Champions present their work at the Certification Camp to get formally certified, learning additional skills and getting ready to train others.
-By doing do, they are setting in motion a “cascade of knowledge” to get their peers and direct reports on board.
+The program consists of three parts: training, application, certification.
+During the training, participants learn about principles, tools, and techniques.
+Right after the training, they apply what they have learned in practical improvement projects to build real skills and create measurable benefits.
+By doing so, they are building value-adding skills by applying their new knowledge, while getting peers and direct reports on board to join the journey.

 How long it takes:

 Who is involved:

-There are four roles to be assigned: sponsor, learner, trainer, and controller.
+The four key roles are sponsor, learner, trainer, and controller.
 The sponsor initiates the program, provides context and allocates resources.
-Learners invest their time, including some personal time, to read the material, complete exercises, and implement improvements.
+Learners invest their time to read the material, complete exercises, and implement improvements.
 The trainer leads learners through the program, providing theory, exercises, and coaching support.
 For Yellow Belt and above, the controller validates financial benefits created from the improvement projects.

 What you can expect:

 Certified champions are able to see and act upon opportunities where they could not before.
 By improving quality, efficiency, and flexibility they generate benefits from faster delivery and lower cost.